aws/aws-sdk-php/docs/configuration.rst

 ``region``                Region name (e.g., 'us-east-1', 'us-west-1', 'us-west-2', 'eu-west-1', etc.).
                           See :ref:`specify_region`.

-``scheme``                URI Scheme of the base URL (e.g.. 'https', 'http') used when base_url is not supplied.
+``scheme``                URI Scheme of the base URL (e.g.. 'https', 'http') used when endpoint is not supplied.

-``base_url``              Allows you to specify a custom endpoint instead of have the SDK build one automatically from
+``endpoint``              Allows you to specify a custom endpoint instead of have the SDK build one automatically from
                           the region and scheme.

 ``signature``             Overrides the signature used by the client.
 Clients will always choose an appropriate default